NikkoCC/Neuromorphic-Research-Resources/Resources.md

 https://www.electronicshub.org/cmos-technology/

 # SYNAPTIC TRANSISTORS
-- This is one of Mersham's developmental focuses.
+- This is one of Mershan's developmental focuses.

 https://seas.harvard.edu/news/2013/11/synaptic-transistor-learns-while-it-computes